shrugal/PersoLootRoll/README.md

 A World of Warcraft addon to share and roll on items when using personal loot.

 ### Features
-- Use Blizzards build in group loot roll windows to roll on tradable personal loot.
+- Uses Blizzards build in group loot roll windows to roll on tradable personal loot.
-- Roll on other player's loot by whispering/rolling in chat or (if the other person has the addon) in the background.
+- Rolls on other player's loot by whispering/rolling in chat or (if the other person has the addon) in the background.
-- Offer loot you don't need to others, and handle accepting bids, picking a winner and trading automatically.
+- Offers loot you don't need to others, and handles accepting bids, picking a winner and trading automatically.
 - Figures out what you and others can use, so you only have to decide when it actually makes sense.
 - Most things (like whispers, announces etc.) can be turned on/off based on the type of group (raid/party, guildgroup, LFR) or target (friend, guildmember).